City-state

-A city-state is an independent sovereign city which serves as the center of political, economic, and cultural life over its contiguous territory, as opposed to a regular state or country comprising a capital city and other cities and/or a countryside.
-City-states have existed in many parts of the world throughout history, including cities such as Rome, Carthage, Athens and Sparta and the Italian city-states during the Middle Ages and Renaissance, such as Florence, Venice, Genoa and Milan.
+A city-state is an independent city that encompasses the totality of its sovereign territory.
+This concept stands in contrast to that of a regular state or country, which typically encompasses a capital city and additional urban centers, in addition to the countryside.
+Throughout history, numerous city-states have emerged in various regions of the world, including prominent examples such as Rome, Carthage, Athens, and Sparta, as well as the Italian city-states that flourished during the Medieval and Renaissance periods, such as Florence, Venice, Genoa, and Milan.

 With the rise of nation states worldwide, there remains some disagreement on the number of modern city-states that still exist; Singapore, Monaco and Vatican City are the candidates most commonly discussed.
 Out of these, Singapore is the largest and most populous city-state in the world, with full sovereignty, international borders, its own currency, a robust military, and substantial international influence in its own right.
 The Economist refers to it as the "world's only fully functioning city-state".

 Several non-sovereign cities enjoy a high degree of autonomy and are often considered to be city-states, such as Hong Kong and Macau.
-Cities of the United Arab Emirates—most notably Dubai—are often cited as such as well.
-Some non-sovereign overseas territories, such as Gibraltar, are also sometimes called city-states.
+Cities of the United Arab Emirates, most notably Dubai, have been cited in similar terms.
+Additionally, certain non-sovereign overseas territories, such as Gibraltar, are also sometimes called city-states.